 Fuels not combusted in large point sources are included as source category specific area sources in the emission database.
 Plants such as residential boilers, small district heating plants, small CHP plants and some industrial boilers are defined as area sources.
 Emissions from area sources are based on fuel consumption data and emission factors.
-Further information on emission factors is provided below.
+Further information on emission factors is provided in Chapter 3.2.8.